Strategy·8 April 2026·8 min

 Applique takes on a strictly limited number of engagements each year.
 We partner with boards, principals, and institutional capital.
 All inquiries are handled with absolute discretion.

-Applique AB
+Applique

 Grev Magnigatan 6